 Comment here !

-KATHMANDU:- Corona virus has been confirmed on 2,297 more individuals in the last 24 hours.
-With this, total number of
+KATHMANDU:- Coronavirus has been confirmed on 2,568 more individuals across the country in the last 24 hours.
+Such number of

 SINDHUPALCHOWK:- Floods in the Melamchi river last night has swept away the building housing the Melamchi radio station.
 The building